 How I got into Oxford PhD

-When I was young, I used to believe that studying in an overseas university was a matter of a lot of money and only people of the privileged class were entitled to it.
+When I was young, I always believed studying in an overseas university is a matter of a lot of money and only people of the privileged class are entitled to it.
 I went to a traditional Bangla medium school and later studied at the University of Dhaka, a public institute.
 My English was subpar and my friends started this blinking game every time I made a grammatical error.
-Even in my wildest imaginations, I could never think that I, a kid from a lower-middle-class family, would be pursuing my DPhil at the University of Oxford.
+Even in my wildest imagination, I could never think I, a kid from a lower-middle-class family, would be pursuing my PhD at the University of Oxford from October 2018.
 Today I am going to tell you my story.
-So, sit back and enjoy a glimpse into my journey.
+So, sit back and welcome to a glimpse of my journey.

 It all began in 2012.
 I was in my freshman year at Dhaka University.
-I studied genetic-engineering and was thus blessed with an amazing pool of intellectuals in my faculty.
+As I studied genetic engineering, I was blessed with an amazing pool of faculties.
 One of them was Mustak Ibn Ayub who had recently flown to Oxford to start his PhD.
 On his Facebook timeline, he put up a photo of his matriculation ceremony at the Sheldonian Theatre in Oxford.
-The image reminded me of the famous photos of Bill Clinton or David Cameron who had also studied at Oxford and had taken the exact same photo as Mustak.
-It left me awestruck, jealous and all I wanted was to have a similar photo.
-A week later, I found a youtube video of a drone footage of Oxford at night.
-The magnificent buildings that had stood for thousands of years were all lit up with an aura of enchantment and magic.
-At first glimpse, all you'd want is to walk on those streets and look up towards the sky full of stars.
+The photo reminded me of that famous photo of Bill Clinton or David Cameron who had also been to Oxford and had taken the exact photo like Mustak.
+That photo left me awestruck, jealous and all I wanted is to be on that photo.
+A week later, I found a youtube video of drone footage of Oxford at night.
+The magnificent buildings that had stood for a thousand years were all lit up in the aura of darkness.
+On the first glimpse, all you will want is to walk on those streets and look up towards the sky full of stars.
 So, after watching one facebook photo and one youtube video, my premature brain decided to study at Oxford.